Seoyoung, My Daughter: 2009

-Twin siblings Lee Seo-young (Lee Bo-young) and Lee Sang-woo (Park Hae-jin) often have suffered hardships along with their mother due to their father Lee Sam-jae's (Chun Ho-jin) poor financial decisions and getting conned out of his money led by his own ambitions.
+Twin siblings Lee Seo-young (Lee Bo-young) and Lee Sang-woo (Park Hae-jin) have often suffered hardships along with their mother due to their father Lee Sam-jae's (Chun Ho-jin) poor financial decisions and getting conned out of his money led by his own ambitions.
 Desperate to survive, the twins have taken various odd jobs while Seo-young studies law and Sang-woo studies medicine in their small rooftop house in Seoul.
 When the twins' mother dies in Jeju Province, Seo-young, reaching her limits, holds Sam-jae responsible for her mother's death and decides to walk out of his life.
-When Sam-jae moves into their rooftop house against her wishes, Seo-young without telling Sam-jae moves into the wealthy Kang family as their latest hired live-in tutor of their youngest son, Kang Sung-jae (Lee Jung-shin), the job suggested by one of Seo-young's professors willing to prevent her from deferring her studies again.
+When Sam-jae moves into their rooftop house against her wishes, Seo-young without telling Sam-jae moves in with the wealthy Kang family as the latest hired live-in tutor of their youngest son, Kang Sung-jae (Lee Jung-shin).
+The job is suggested by one of Seo-young's professors to prevent her from deferring her studies again.

 Kang Woo-jae (Lee Sang-yoon), the eldest son of the Kangs, returns home after being discharged from the army.
 Woo-jae, despising politics within his own house, plans to stay for a short while and then to go to the United States.
-After meeting Seo-young and spending time with her, he falls in love and secretly begins aggressively chasing her.
+After meeting Seo-young and spending time with her, he falls in love and secretly begins aggressively pursuing her.
 However, despite the two having feelings for each other, Seo-young is resistant during the whole courtship due to her low social status and personal insecurities.
 The Kang family finds out the secret relationship between Seo-young and Woo-jae, which is met with great resistance.
-However, after much pleadings and compromises, Kang Woo-jae makes a deal with his father: if his father allows Lee Seo-young to enter the Kang family, he'll stay behind South Korea and enter the family business empire.
-Because Woo-jae's father, Kang Ki-beom (Choi Jung-woo), had always been desperate for his son to enter the family business, he accepts the terms and convinces everyone else to relent to this marriage.
+However, after much pleadings and compromises, Kang Woo-jae makes a deal with his father: if his father allows Lee Seo-young to enter the Kang family, he'll stay behind in South Korea and join the family business empire.
+Because Woo-jae's father, Kang Ki-beom (Choi Jung-woo), had always been desperate for his son to join the family business, he accepts the terms and convinces everyone else to agree to this marriage.
 However, fearing that the Kangs would reject her upon learning about her troublesome father, Seo-young falsely declares her father dead towards her future in-laws.
 Unfortunately, such a lie causes a rift with the twins as Sang-woo finds his sister leaving her family for a man unacceptable.
 Despite rough transition into the Kangs, she successfully enters the family.
 Seo-young keeps her marriage a secret from Sam-jae.
 To his shock, Sam-jae accidentally attends his own daughter's wedding as one of paid phony guests and then hides his face to avoid being identified.